-But, over a couple years, you embrace your multi account strategy.
+But, over a couple of years, you embrace your multi-account strategy.
 You’ve got processes.
 And you’ve developed your capabilities and your developer experience is frictionless.
 You’ve gone down a route where you can react to business demand and need much more quickly.
-With regards to developer happiness, developer recruitment, engineering, product and business, everyone’s in a much better situation.
+With regards to developer happiness, developer recruitment, engineering, product, and business, everyone’s in a much better situation.

 Developer’s search for meaning

 After the pandemic, people are searching for purpose, and more meaningful jobs and existence.
 If you have leveraged all the things we’ve talked about and you’ve positioned yourself in the modern cloud, it will be a happier, more meaningful place to work.
 Because you are focused on users and their needs.
 And you have a good purpose that’s well articulated.

 People know what good is.
 It’s starting to permeate through the industry.
 It’s starting to become a differentiator for people looking for their next career.